Baboy PHPigs

 Warning: Rice bran goes rancid quickly in Philippine heat.
 Buy only what you will use within 2 weeks.
 Store in a cool, dry place in sealed containers.
 Rancid rice bran smells sour and pigs will refuse it.

-Copra meal is cheap and available throughout coconut-producing regions — Visayas, Mindanao, Bicol.
+Copra meal is cheap and available throughout coconut-producing regions, especially Visayas, Mindanao, and Bicol.
 At 20–22% crude protein, it is the most cost-effective local protein source.
 Soak it in water for 8–24 hours before mixing to improve digestibility.
+Note: copra meal prices have been volatile since 2025 due to tight global coconut oil supply, so check current local prices before budgeting.

-Fish meal is expensive per kilo but you use very little.
-It supplies lysine and methionine — amino acids that rice bran and copra meal are deficient in.
-Buy from reputable agricultural suppliers, not wet market sweepings (quality varies hugely).
+Fish meal is the most expensive ingredient at P60–95/kg, but you use very little (5% of the mix).
+It supplies lysine and methionine, the amino acids that rice bran and copra meal lack.
+Buy from reputable agricultural suppliers, not wet market sweepings.
+Quality varies hugely and bad fish meal introduces more problems than it solves.

 Camote tops (sweet potato leaves) are one of the best free feed ingredients available.
 At 14–18% crude protein on a dry basis, they are a legitimate protein supplement.
 Kangkong (water spinach) is similar at 15–20% crude protein dry basis.
-Both grow abundantly and cost nothing if you have land.
+Both grow abundantly in Visayas and Mindanao and cost nothing if you have even a small patch of land.

 Common Mistakes